 Bonds can be purchased from the US government or from individual companies.
-Rather than buying your ownership in a company, bonds essentially allow you to “loan” money to the government or to a company in exchange for modest returns.
+Rather than buying ownership in a company, bonds essentially allow you to “loan” money to the government or to a company in exchange for modest returns.
 On average, bonds offer a return of 2%-3% per year.

-Not great…Especially if you’re getting close to retirement and don’t have 40 years to grow your money.
+Those returns aren’t great, especially if you’re getting close to retirement and don’t have 40 years to grow your money.

 Investment funds are a basket of stocks that are overseen by a fund manager.
 While these funds are built and managed by so-called “financial experts”, they typically have a hard time beating the market when you factor in the fees that fund managers charge to those who invest in their fund.